Chart Color Schemes

 Kingston features high concentrations of group households, with a higher-than-average median household size

 Family households account for 70.7% of all households, including 27.2% couples with children, 17.6% couples without children, and 23.7% single parent families.
-Non-family households constitute the remaining 29.3%, with lone person households at 24.3% and group households comprising 4.8%.
+Non-family households make up the remaining 29.3%, with lone person households at 24.3% and group households comprising 4.8%.
 The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households